ankane/shorts/Hardening-Devise.md

 #### Send notifications for important events

 Like a user changing his or her email or password.
-For email changes, notify both the old and new email addresses to prevent quiet account takeovers (changing the email then resetting password).
+For email changes, notify both the old and new email addresses to prevent quiet account takeovers (changing the email then resetting the password).

 ```ruby
 class User < ActiveRecord::Base